shoober420/linux-scripts/README.md

 # linux-scripts
-Backup of scripts and config files on my Gentoo and Arch machines.
+Backup of scripts and config files on my Gentoo and Arch Linux machines.